Hikarukurosawa123/Dijaskra-s-algorithm/Machine Learning/Convolution Neural Network API/README.md

 ![loss vs epoch ](https://github.com/Hikarukurosawa123/hikaruk.github.io/assets/94869114/e126be21-6ef5-4207-a03f-20d895889fed)

-Next steps include the hyperparameter tuning to increase the testing score accuracy.
+The next step is to tune the hyperparameters to increase the testing score accuracy.